-Interviewers with little time may ask you to introduce yourself in a minute.
+Interviewers with little time may ask you to introduce yourself briefly.
 Americans call this an elevator pitch.
 In a few words, answer the questions below and you have your pitch!

 - Name your skills (see personality tests, end of year evaluations, think about your transferable skills);

-- Name your greatest strength, achievement or a compliment you’ve received (inspire yourself from your professional references, end of year evaluations, general feedback from people or some other outstanding experience, personal or professional),
+- Name your greatest strength, achievement or a compliment you’ve received (inspire yourself from professional references, general feedback or some other outstanding experience, personal or professional),

 - Why you would like to do it (you should know why you applied!).

-- Know your salary expectations with precision!
-HR professionals talk in gross annual salary including the 13th month.
+- Know your salary expectations!
+HR professionals talk in gross annual salary (including the 13th month).
 Discuss your package separately.
-Interviewers take notes and it is complicated to go back on what was said in the initial interview.
+Interviewers take notes, it is complicated to go back on what was said in the initial interview.

-- As a general rule sell yourself first and negotiate afterwards!
-Everyone recognizes that salary is important, however, your first interest should be for the job.
-Asking about salary and perks before being invited and putting too much emphasis on them is badly perceived by clients.
-Your Consultant will be able to give you a ball park salary figure of what your potential future employer is offering.
+- As a general rule sell yourself first, negotiate afterwards!
+Salary is important, however, your first interest should be the job!
+Asking about salary and perks before being invited and putting too much emphasis on them is badly perceived.
+Ask your Consultant for advice.

 ONE LAST POINT

-Planning will increase your confidence at interview and what’s been prepared can be used again in the future.
-Leaving an interview knowing that you have done your best is all you can do.
-If, despite all your efforts, you are unsuccessful, try not to take it personally.
+Planning increases confidence at interview.
+What is prepared can be used again and again.
+Leaving an interview knowing you’ve done your best is all you can do.
+If, despite your efforts, you are unsuccessful, try not to take it personally.